AgTC Agenda for 2025 – Events, Objectives, Challenges and Tasks

 • Provide speaking opportunities for AgTC members

-• Conduct 2024 AgTC Ocean Carrier Performance Survey – AgTC Members assess carrier performance in a variety of areas; results announced at AgTC Annual Dinner May 21, 2024 in Tacoma, WA
+• Conduct Annual AgTC Ocean Carrier Performance Survey – AgTC Members assess carrier performance in a variety of areas; results announced at AgTC Annual Dinner during the Annual Meeting.

 Click here to pay your AgTC Membership Dues